-The purpose of the report from Grayscale Investments was to outline their preference of an investment in the ETC token as opposed to the ETH token.
+The purpose of the report from Grayscale Investments was to outline their preference for investment in the Ethereum Classic token as opposed to the ETH token.
 ETC is the token on the Ethereum Classic network, while ETH is the token on the Ethereum network.

 In the report, three main areas of the cryptocurrency networks are covered: governance, economics, and development.

 In the view of Grayscale Investments, the Ethereum Classic network preserves the “foundational principles of decentralization and immutability,” which were supposedly key components of the original Ethereum vision.

 Throughout the report, criticisms are made in relation to the Ethereum Foundation’s perceived control over the protocol.
 “It is worth noting that holders of less than 6% of the ETH in circulation voted on the matter over a narrow 12-day period, raising questions about whether the decision was truly democratic,” the report states in regard to the vote that took place before a hard fork was implemented to bailout DAO token holders.